 By following these simple steps, you can keep your aquarium plants looking beautiful and healthy.

-Aquarium plants like Java Moss may not be easy to clean, especially if they are carpeted in your tank and impossible to remove.
+Aquarium plants like Java Moss may not be easy to clean, especially if they are carpeted in your tank, as they are impossible to remove.
 If you have let it grow around rocks or wood, it can be removed while still attached.

 Java Moss can be cleaned using a gravel vacuum.
-Gently pressing it into the moss will often release built-up dirt quite quickly.
+Gently pressing it into the moss often releases built-up dirt quite quickly.

 Not all plants can withstand chemical dips the same way, so I would advise you to check if your particular plant species has any specific advice against using chemicals on it.
 Hardy plants can withstand extended dips, whereas delicate plants will only tolerate quick dips.

-The rest of this article will tackle a few of the more specific cleaning requirements around aquarium plants.
-It will cover each process thoroughly and discuss the equipment you will need, and if chemicals are required, which chemicals are best to use with the correct mixing ratios to avoid damaging your plants.
+The rest of this article tackles a few of the more specific cleaning requirements around aquarium plants.
+It will cover each process thoroughly and discuss the equipment you need.
+If chemicals are required, I also explain which chemicals are best to use with the correct mixing ratios to avoid damaging your plants.

-If you have live plants in your aquarium, you might be wondering how often you need to clean them, and this will depend on a few factors, including the type of plants you have, the size of your aquarium, and the number of fish.
+If you have live plants in your aquarium, you might be wondering how often you need to clean them.
+This depends on a few factors, including the type of plants you have, the size of your aquarium, and the number of fish.

 Typically you should clean your live plants once every one or two weeks as part of your regular cleaning schedule.
-This will help remove any algae or other debris before it attaches too firmly.
+This helps remove any algae or other debris before it attaches too firmly.